applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/_index.md

 recommend that you include code that can load the data back into JIPipe or ImageJ in some form.

 There are no requirements on the constructor of the data type.
-The only requirements are that there is a function `importFrom(Path)` that imports `JIPipeData` from a row storage folder, and an annotation of type
+The only requirements are that there is a function `importFrom(Path, JIPipeProgressInfo)` that imports `JIPipeData` from a row storage folder, and an annotation of type
 [@JIPipeStorageDocumentation](/apidocs/org/hkijena/jipipe/core/api/data/JIPipeDataStorageDocumentation.html) that explains the structure of the storage folder.
+This documentation must include a human-readable description of the items contained in the storage directory, as well as a URL to a [JSON Schema](https://www.json-schema.org/) that describes the structure of the directory, including any nested JSON data (if possible).
+You can build your schema based on following examples:

+* Single text file (`*.txt`): https://jipipe.org/schemas/datatypes/string-data.schema.json
+* One of multiple image files: https://jipipe.org/schemas/datatypes/imageplus-data.schema.json
+* Single JSON file with known structure: https://jipipe.org/schemas/datatypes/path-data.schema.json
+* Multiple image files plus JSON metadata with known structure: https://jipipe.org/schemas/datatypes/imageplus-fft-data.schema.json
+* Multiple CSV files plus JSON metadata with known structure: https://jipipe.org/schemas/datatypes/plot-data.schema.json

+{{% notice tip %}}
+Feel free to re-use schemata for different types if the structure matches.
+{{% /notice %}}

 The folder that is provided in `storageFilePath` is unique to the data and empty.
 The name parameter in `storageFilePath` is usually the data slot name and can be used as template for file names.
-It can be ignored **undless** `forceName` is true.
+It can be ignored **unless** `forceName` is true.
 The reason behind this is that then the name is pre-generated in a unique way for saving the data at a non-standard location (e.g. exporting the data).
 In such cases **all file or folder names** within the storage path should contain the name in some way, **even if the import function cannot load the exported data anymore**.